 Activity #2: Preschoolers + Play Dough = True Love, #amiright?

 For this next activity I used my play dough smash mats from the Body Part Activity Packet I created on Teachers Pay Teachers.
 Your students can have fun smashing out their favorite colored play dough while you are teaching vocabulary and following directions.
 Fun and multitasking?
 Another win for the teacher.

-For this activity you will need a container and a filler and pictures of the body parts you want to practice.
+For this activity, you will need a container and a filler and pictures of the body parts you want to practice.
 Dry rice, dry beans, dry pasta, pom poms, and cotton balls are all common fillers.
-For the container, lot of teachers like to use empty supply boxes or food storage containers.
-You can also use a clothes pin or tweezers to grab the pictures out of the bin for a fun fine motor challenge.
+For the container, a lot of teachers like to use empty supply boxes or food storage containers.
+You can also use a clothespin or tweezers to grab the pictures out of the bin for a fun fine motor challenge.
 To create these images, I have used the matching picture-to-picture worksheet that is included in my Body Part Activity Packet.

 Activity #4: Slap the picture.

 For this activity you will need images of the vocabulary you are wanting to teach and something to hit the picture.
 I like to laminate the picture and use these little suction hammer things to grab it.
 I got my hammers as part of another game, but you can use a fly swatter, a pointer, or students can use their hands.
 You can do this activity individually, or students can compete against each other.